bioinfo-arctic/FSK2053/Spring_2023/scripts/phylogenetic_5523.md

     rooted_tree <- root(fit_mt$tree, outgroup = "KM224857_Esox_lucius", resolve.root = TRUE,
                            edgelabel = TRUE) # outgroup = look at the fasta header. you need exact name.

-    plotBS(rooted_tree) # plot rooted tree.
+    plotBS(rooted_tree, bs) # plot rooted tree.
 Note, that we used out group to root the tree, against midpoint in the previous step

     add.scale.bar() #horizontal bar giving the scale of the branch lengths